Rosy Boa Care (Lichanura trivergata)

 By Stephen Richardson

 Rosy boas are one of two species of boa indigenous to North America; they can be found in the rocky hills of the Sonoran and Mojave deserts and the chaparral located at base of many Southern California mountain ranges.
 There are many unique localities and/or subspecies that can be found in California, Arizona, and Mexico.
 Rosy boas are scientifically named lichanura-tail like a finger, trivergata-three stripes.
-There is some disagreement on the number of subspecies among hobbyists and researchers; some of the classifications are debated.
+However there were some farily recent changes in the classification of Califormia rosy boas which included the removal of the species name trivirgata.

-California has two subspecies of rosy boa, lichanura trivergata roseofusca (coastal rosy boa) and lichanura trivergata gracia (desert rosy boa).
-Unique localities of rosy boas are found in parts of Arizona and Mexico, the Mexican species of rosy boa familiar in the herp hobby is lichanura trivergata trivirgata which is commonly called the Mexican rosy boa.
+In the past California rosy boas were divided into two subspecies, lichanura trivergata roseofusca (coastal rosy boa) and lichanura trivergata gracia (desert rosy boa).
+They are now lumped into the species orcutti.
+Unique localities of rosy boas are found in parts of Arizona and Mexico.
+The Mexican species of rosy boa familiar in the herp hobby is lichanura trivergata trivirgata which is commonly called the Mexican rosy boa or trivs for short.
 In my experience field herping I have found rosy boas at all times during the day except for during the hottest mid-day temperatures.
 I have removed many coastal rosy boas from the road as late as noon during early spring; they seen to change their behavior as the temperature changes from spring to summer where they essentially become nocturnal.
 Most of the desert species I have found in the spring are found as the sun is setting; during the summer they are found late at night.
-For more information on California rosy boas go to http://www.californiaherps.com/index.html.
+For more information on California rosy boas go to https://californiaherps.com/snakes/pages/l.orcutti.html.

 Caging and Substrate

 I keep all of my rosy boas in a rack system that includes under-belly heat.
 I have a proportional controller that keeps the temperatures just right for my boas.
 On a small scale I recommend that rosy boas be kept in cages made for snakes that have locking doors or lids.
 Snakes are escape artists so be sure to keep your rosy in a good cage that is escape proof.
-I use aspen bedding for my rosy boas; you can find aspen shavings at any reptile shop, pet supper store, or even at Target.
-I have shifted all of my colubrids and rosy boas to aspen chips that are a much finer product than the shavings found in the previously mentioned locations.
-I do not recommend any other type of bedding for rosy boas; aspen is the best substrate for most snakes that do not require high humidity.
+I use aspen bedding or sani-chips for my rosy boas; you can find aspen shavings at any reptile shop or pet supper store.
+I have shifted all of my rosy boas to aspen chips that are a much finer product than the shavings.
+I do not recommend any other type of bedding for rosy boas; aspen or sani-chips are the best substrate for most snakes that do not require high humidity.
 Do not use cedar chips, cedar is harmful to reptiles.
 Rosy boas in captivity need under the belly heat; use a heat pad made for reptiles and adhere it under and to one side of the enclosure.
-It is important that rosy boas have the ability to thermal regulate; they need a cool and a warm side in their enclosure.
+It is important that rosy boas have the ability to thermal regulate; they need a cool and warm side in their enclosure.

 Always provide a hiding place on both the cool and warm sides of the cage and include a small water dish on the cool side.
 It is important that the water dish be cleaned and disinfected often.
 I give my rosy boas water for a 24 hour period once a week.
 Do not leave a water dish in your rosy's cage long term; it can be harmful to them.
 Additionally, spot clean the cage often to remove any rosy boa poo.
 Some rosy boas can become very nippy if they are not held on a regular basis.
 I recommend that your rosy be held at least twice a week to keep them accustomed to being held.
 You may have to work on taming a nippy boa.
 I did have a couple of rosy boas that would not tolerate being held and they would bite my hands or fingers.
 I worked with them over time and I was able to calm them down.
 They are now fun to hold.